-Teenage climate activist Greta Thunberg appeared on a CNN "expert panel" in a program about the COVID-19 coronavirus pandemic.
+Swedish climate activist Greta Thunberg was interviewed on a CNN town hall program about the coronavirus pandemic.

 Internet outrage ensued over a CNN advertisement for a town hall program about the ongoing COVID-19 coronavirus disease pandemic, which aired on May 14, 2020.
 The outrage was focused on CNN’s booking of 17-year-old Swedish climate activist Greta Thunberg, with criticism falsely characterizing her appearance as being that of an “expert panelist.”